No place for violence, 'revenge' in country: Priyanka Gandhi

-No place for violence, 'revenge' in country: Priyanka Gandhi hit out at UP CM
+No place for violence, revenge in country: Priyanka Gandhi hits out at UP CM

 Lucknow, Dec 30: Congress leader Priyanka Gandhi on Monday hit out at Uttar Pradesh Chief Minister Yogi Adityanath, saying there is no place for violence or "revenge" in the country.